maoberlehner/markus-oberlehner-net/content/blog/stale-while-revalidate-data-fetching-composable-with-vue-3-composition-api.md

 +++
 date = "2020-05-10T10:28:28+02:00"
-title = "Stale-While-Revalidate Data Fetching Composable with Vue 3 Composition API" description = "Learn how to use the Vue 3 Composition API to build a data fetching composable implementing the stale-while-revalidate pattern." intro = "When building apps that rely on data from an API, two things are essential: we want our data to be fresh, and we want it fast.
-The stale-while-revalidate caching pattern helps us to strike a balance between both..." draft = false categories = ["Development"] tags = ["JavaScript", "Vue"]
+title = "Stale-While-Revalidate Data Fetching Composable with Vue 3 Composition API" description = "Learn how to use the Vue 3 Composition API to build a data fetching composable implementing the Stale-While-Revalidate pattern." intro = "When building apps that rely on data from an API, two things are essential: we want our data to be fresh, and we want it fast.
+The Stale-While-Revalidate cache pattern helps us to strike a balance between both..." draft = false categories = ["Development"] tags = ["JavaScript", "Vue"]